 The International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) is currently being used in most countries.
 The United States is among a very few industrialized nations still using the ICD-9 code set for diagnosis code reporting.
-The Department of Health and Human Services (HHS) recently announced their intent to delay the International Classification of Diseases (ICD-10) compliance date.
-On April 17, 2012, HHS published a proposed rule that provides for a reschedule of the delayed implementation of ICD-10.
-If finalized, the new rule will change the ICD-10 implementation date to October 1, 2014 from the previously scheduled date of October 1, 2013.
+After an initial delay, the Department of Health and Human Services (HHS) announced in the August 2012 final rule that the ICD-10 implementation date will be October 1, 2014 rather than the previously scheduled date of October 1, 2013.

 ICD-10-CM contains 21 chapters listing three to seven digit alphanumeric codes.
-In 2011, there were slightly more than 69,000 ICD-10-CM diagnosis codes, which equaled about 55,000 more codes than currently exist in ICD-9-CM.
+Currently there are more than 79,000 ICD-10-CM diagnosis codes, which is about 65,000 more codes than currently exist in ICD-9-CM.

 ICD-10-CM allows coding for increased specificity in the reporting of diseases and recently recognized conditions.
 Further, ICD–10–CM provides noteworthy improvements over ICD–9–CM in coding primary care encounters, external causes of injury, mental disorders, neoplasms, and preventive health.
 The ICD–10–CM code set reflects advances in medicine and medical technology, permits the capture of more socioeconomics details, ambulatory care condition information, problems related to lifestyle, and the results of screening tests.

 The pending ICD-10 implementation means that physicians need to ensure that by October 1, 2014, their chart documentation will support the increased clinical specificity of the new code set.
 This will enable proper code selection and will result in fewer claim denials

 ICD-10 provides additional clarity that benefits obstetrics and gynecology coding.
 Some of the obstetrical coding enhancements include: